samburger22000/hello_world/README.md

 # hello_world
-My first project on github
+My first project on GitHub
+# This is a comment
+# I am learning fast